 Net neutrality protects the EU’s users from these abuses.
 When it’s gone, users’ privacy, security, and user experience online will all suffer while ISPs grow wealthier.

 This is what NordVPN was made to do – secure your traffic.
-Using NordVPN will make DPI impossible, since your traffic will be secured by military-grade encryption and your ISP won’t be able to see it.
+Using NordVPN will make DPI useless, since your traffic will be secured by military-grade encryption and your ISP won’t be able to see it.
 That means they can’t discriminate against your traffic based on what you’re doing.

 NordVPN protects your traffic from DPI, and you can try it risk-free with our 30-day money-back guarantee.